calendarium-romanum/historical/README.md

 ## Development roadmap

 * [ ] history-aware sanctorale data loader
+* [ ] data file with complete history of the General Roman Calendar from 1969 to this day
 * [ ] formal specification of the XML data format (allowing validation, use in XML editors etc.)
 * [ ] database-backed sanctorale data querying
 * [ ] history-aware temporale
 * [ ] history-aware calendar rules (concerning solemnity transfers, among other things)
+* [ ] main types of historical calendars:
+  * [ ] calendar for year Y as it looked on date D (ignores the fact that sanctorale data or calendar rules may change during the year, possibly affecting the calendar)
+  * [ ] calendar for year Y as it looked on every respective day of the year

 ## Usage